← More about keyboards

 Here are some highlight features of what a keyboard with QMK firmware can do, potentially boosting your comfort and productivity.

-(Ergodox EZ and Moonlander users) If you use Oryx, then underneath it is QMK firmware, and most of these features are available in Oryx.
+(ZSA keyboard users) If you use the Oryx configurator, it is QMK firmware underneath, and most of these features are available in Oryx.

 Multiple layers